EDKemi/reinforcement_learning_group_project/README.md

 ### Train and plot results
 - Python run_all.py (check comments in run_all.py first)
 - Entropy can be updated in train_sac_tf.py line 47
-- eval saved in "results/{environment}/eval_log.csv"
+- Eval saved in "results/{environment}/eval_log.csv"
-- plot results using results.ipynb
+- Plot results using results.ipynb
-- videos saved in "videos/{env}".
+- Videos saved in "videos/{env}".
 Make sure "do_record_after" is set to true in run_all.py